 Bell joined the Iowa staff after serving as an assistant coach at Trinity International University, where he served as the offensive line coach and run game coordinator in 2011.
 Two of his offensive linemen earned all-conference honors in 2011.

-Bell served two seasons (2008-09) as offensive line coach at Wayne State College in Wayne, Neb.
+Bell served two seasons (2008-09) as offensive line coach at Wayne State College in Wayne, Nebraska.
 He helped lead the Wildcats to their first-ever appearance in the NCAA Division II playoffs in 2008 while posting a two-year record of 17-6.
-In two seasons at Wayne State, Bell coached five offensive linemen who went on to earn all-conference, all-region and All-American honors.
+Bell coached five offensive linemen who went on to earn all-conference, all-region and All-America honors.

 Bell earned his B.A. in mathematics, with a computer science concentration, from the University of Iowa in 2005.
-He is pursuing a master's degree in Sports Management.
+He earned his master's degree in sports management in 2014.

-Kelvin was born Aug.
-24, 1982 and is a native of Olive Branch, Miss.
+Bell is a native of Olive Branch, Mississippi.
 His wife's name is Natalee.